Fabrixa Integration API Reference

 403 Forbidden

-The server has denied the request due to insufficient access rights, typically caused by incorrect or missing access permissions.
+The server denied the request due to insufficient access rights, typically caused by incorrect or missing access permissions.

 404 Not Found